surajcm/blog/content/posts/refactoring-java8-code-with-collector.md

 Now, let’s see how our methods looks like,

-### Find out the most common employee name in the company
+### Finding the Most Common Employee Name in the Company

 ```java
 private static String findMostRepeatingNameInCompany(Company company) {